nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 It uses HID feature reports to communicate with firmware.

-Right now, it can be used to change following parameters:
+Right now, it can be used to perform DFU or change following parameters:

 * mouse optical sensor resolution (CPI)
 * optical sensor power saving modes: